nus-cs2030s/2324-s2/docs/unix/essentials.md

 ### `rm`: ReMove files

 We can use `rm` to remove files.
-Be careful with this command -- files deleted cannot be restored.
+Be careful with this command &mdash; files deleted cannot be restored.
 There is no trash or recycled bin like in Mac or Windows.

 ```bash
 $ ls